bbauska/css-mastering-css/README.md

 <h2>CSS COLOR PROPERTIES</h2>

 The CSS color feature sets the color of the text element content.
-All mod- ern web browsers support different colors to maintain a colorful display.
+All modern web browsers support different colors to maintain a colorful display.
 In CSS, colors can be represented in several ways and even use a color word such as "color: blue."
 However, this method only supports names for cer- tain colors.
 Therefore, in CSS, other advanced methods are used to display colors such as RGB, HSL, HEX, etc.

 <h4>Example:</h4>